 By choosing to attend Andrews University, students choose to be part of this uniquely Christian atmosphere.
-Every enrolled student signs a Community Values Agreement in which they affirm their decision:
+Every enrolled undergraduate student signs a Community Values Agreement in which they affirm their decision:

 - 1. To attend a faith-based institution by respecting Andrews University's Seventh-day Adventist Christian perspective and values.
-See "A Faith-Based University" section below. - To adopt a wholesome lifestyle guided by the core values of the Andrews University community.
-See "A Wholesome Lifestyle" section below. - 3.
+See "A Faith-Based University" section see below. - 2.
+To adopt a wholesome lifestyle guided by the core values of the Andrews University community.
+See "A Wholesome Lifestyle" section on p.
+21. - 3.
 To live on a residential campus in a University residence hall while single and under the age of 22 and to participate in a meal plan at the University's vegetarian cafeteria (unless living in the community with parents).
-See "A Residential Campus" section below. - 4.
+See "A Residential Campus" section on p.
+20. - 4.
 To be part of a gathered community by attending weekly chapels, forums, and other required co-curricular programs.
-See "A Gathered Community" section below.
+See "A Gathered Community" section following.